Being mindful can be done in a variety of ways:

 Mindful observation –

 I find this sometimes the most difficult.
-When someone is guiding a mindfulness exercise in observing yourself, you may feel particularly good or bad an may just not want to do it.
+When someone is guiding a mindfulness exercise in observing yourself, you may feel particularly good but you also may feel bad and may just not want to do it.

-I had an experience of sitting pregnant participating in a mindfulness observation body scan.
+I had an experience of sitting pregnant participating in a mindfulness observation body scan at work.
 Not even a tiny part of my body wanted to engage in the process.
 I tried but I ultimately just gave up and kept myself occupied by thinking about the activities of my day.

 Why did this happen?
 Well, I had a lot of illness and pain during my pregnancy and the thought of focussing my attention on my pain was utterly horrid.
 I couldn’t face it.
 I didn’t want to focus on it.
 So I didnt.
 I guess this was connected to my own worries about the safety of my pregnancy but also, who wants to feel pain?